stevespages/codenotes/simpleemailservice.rst

 - From Amazon Console go to Simple Email Service and click on SMTP Settings
 - Click on 'Create SMTP credentials'
 - Enter or accept name of new IAM user and click Create
-- Show the Credentials and save them
+- Show the Credentials and save them eg. in a password manager

 Sender Identity
 ---------------